 Supplier Conditioning is our opportunity to fight back.
 Within a negotiation, we need to make sure that our counterparty has a number of messages in mind, about the outcomes we need to achieve and about the shared sense of purpose our organisation has in achieving these outcomes.

 This highlights the fundamental challenge of supplier conditioning; firstly, our organisation may not be clear on the outcomes from the negotiation that it needs to achieve.
 Secondly, there is rarely a shared sense of purpose about those unclear outcomes.

 There is good news amongst this misery, however.
-Our two challenges can be fixed with application and perseverance.
+Our two challenges can be fixed with training, application and perseverance.